-I’ve had the pleasure of visiting Washington DC with each of my three girls when they were roughly 13 years old.
+I’ve had the pleasure of visiting New York City with each of my three girls when they were roughly 13 years old.
 These vacations were father-daughter getaways (see related post titled “Father – Son/Daughter Getaways“).
 Below is a collection of the notes I took during those three visits to share with other family members and friends.
 Double check any information that mentions when/how to get tickets or days/times the site is open.
 Things easily could have changed over the years.

 Things That Don’t Cost Money: